 Dover Esplanade to the Pines Calyx

-This walk showcases the beautiful scenery of the cliffs, incorporates three public artworks, and two very intriguing 21st-century buildings.
+This walk showcases the beautiful scenery of the cliffs and incorporates six of the CHALKUP21 structures; three public artworks, and three very intriguing 21st-century buildings.
 From Dover town centre, stroll along the Dover Esplanade, passing Dover Sea Sports Centre (2010), Tonkin Liu’s ‘Three Waves’ (2009) and Alma Tischler Wood’s ‘Start/Finish Line’ (2011) towards the Eastern Docks.
 At the end of Athol terrace, marked by the first of Elaine Tribley’s six Dover Totems.
 Walk up the path towards the White Cliffs Visitor Centre (1999), which is nestled in the landscape and overlooks Dover Castle.
 After a gorgeous walk along the cliffs, you will arrive at the hobbit-like Pines Calyx (2006), where you can stop for a bite to eat at the Garden Tea Room.
-If you would like to travel back to Dover from the Pines Calyx, catch bus number 81 from Bay Hill.
+If you would like to travel back to Dover from the Pines Calyx by bus, catch bus number 81 from Bay Hill.

 Capel-le-Ferne to Dover Esplanade